310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Chiaki worried %}
 I-I don’t approve of that attitude you two are taking!
 You cold-hearted modern kids!
-Let's be cooperative!
+Let’s be cooperative!
 Cooperation is important!
 {% endbubble %}

 {% bubble Kanata v2 %}